-Any student enrolled in a college program outside his or her home country may want to pursue an international student loan.
-These loans are created to support the extra costs of travelling to and studying in a foreign country, and they are also designed to provide a simple process for loan application.
-Because international education loans are designed for studying abroad, students do not need to worry about whether or not their program costs will be covered by their lender.
+The majority of students enrolled in a college program outside his or her home country seek out international student loans to help fund their experience.
+These loans are created to support the cost of their education, as well as the extra costs of travelling to and studying in a foreign country.
+They are also designed to provide a simple process for loan application.
 While loan requirements vary, most students studying in a foreign country should be able to find a loan that will work for them.

 - A student VISA